Saalik/terminus/README.md

 total: 0 errors, 0 warnings, 486 lines checked

 terminusmod.c has no obvious style problems and is ready for submission.

+../../linux-4.2.3/scripts/checkpatch.pl -f terminus.h
+total: 0 errors, 0 warnings, 107 lines checked

+terminus.h has no obvious style problems and is ready for submission.

 ```